pachterlab/kb_docs/docs/source/sc/pseudoalignment.rst

+.. _single-cell-rna-seq:

 Pseudoalignment of single-cell RNA seq data
 =======================================

-To view examples/tutorials of processing single-cell or single-nucleus RNA-seq, see :ref:`Tutorials`
+To view examples/tutorials of processing single-cell or single-nucleus RNA-seq, see :ref:`Tutorials`.